What's Next

 Want to Attend UVU but not right now?

-Orientation is mandatory for some students and will introduce you to the tools and resources you need to successfully navigate UVU's campus environment so that you can achieve your academic goals.
+Orientation is mandatory for all new students and will introduce you to the tools and resources you need to successfully navigate UVU's campus environment so that you can achieve your academic goals.

 New and prospective students must meet with a counselor or advisor as one of the first steps in the process of beginning their education at UVU.
 Advisors can assist you from the beginning to the end of your educational process.

 Now that you have been admitted to UVU, attended orientation, and met with your academic advisor you can then log into myUVU and register for classes.
 You should become familiar with and utilize myUVU on a regular basis.
-If you need help learning how to register for classes, you can access a short registration tutorial video.
+If you need help learning how to register for classes, you can access registration instructions.

 After you have registered for your classes you’re ready to pay your tuition.
 There are multiple ways to pay and many resources to help.